Meadows Foundation Incorporated

 On bringing business discipline to philanthropy, Miller noted: "Whether it's how we do performance reviews or merit-based compensation, it's a business.
 My revenues are the portfolio, but it's so much more meaningful."

-The foundation emphasizes that "Al and Virginia Meadows entrusted the Foundation's governance to family members and public-spirited advisors to share their joy of giving," with this responsibility spanning four generations across seven family branches united in benefiting Texas residents.
+The foundation emphasises that "Al and Virginia Meadows entrusted the Foundation's governance to family members and public-spirited advisors to share their joy of giving," with this responsibility spanning four generations across seven family branches united in benefiting Texas residents.

 Application Process & Timeline